IBM/signingserver/README.md

 To setup a development environment on your workstation, you need to meet the following prerequisites:
 - Install JDK 11 or newer
 - Install Apache Maven
 - Install the gRPC compiler from [link](https://developers.google.com/protocol-buffers).
-The build was tested with protoc 3.21.10 and protoc 3.12.4.
-Do not use a newer version of the gRPC compiler.
-For further information see the comments in file `webapp/pom.xml`.
 - Install git

 ## Build the signing server application